Applications are being accepted for summer seasonal positions.

 Recreational visitors including sport hunters may only use ORVs on established trails, must travel outside of designated Wilderness and must obtain an ORV/ATV permit.
 Trail maps and permits are available at the Slana Ranger Station and the Visitor Center in Copper Center.

 Residents of Yakutat may request a permit under an exception in ANILCA to access the Malaspina Forelands using aircraft for subsistence purposes.
-Contact the Yakutat Ranger Station for information.
+Contact the Yakutat District Office for information.

 Snowmachines, Motorboats and Other Means of Surface Transportation.